javiervidrua/javiervidrua.github.io/_posts/2020-11-15-how-to-protect-your-ssh-server.md

    Before doing this you must have done the first option, that is, changing the default listening port of the SSH service.

-   Endlessh is a tool that is built to run on port 22, pretending to be a real SSH service, but in reality what it will do is send an endless, infinte banner when someone tries to connect to it.
+   Endlessh is a tool that is built to run on port 22, pretending to be a real SSH service, but in reality what it will do is send an endless, infinte banner when someone tries to login.

-   So when a hacker tries to hack your server by bruteforcing the SSH service, he won't be able to even try one user:password combination.
+   So **when a hacker tries to hack your server by bruteforcing the SSH service, he won't even be able to try one `user:password` combination**.

    To install it run the following commands:
    ```bash